telerik/kendo-react-kb/docs/add-custom-tools-to-the-editor-and-customize-built-in-tools.md

 This can be achieved with a custom [DropDownList tool]({ slug api_editor_EditorTools_createstyledropdownlist }) that will apply the custom font-size based on array of font-size values.

-{% meta id:index height:760 %}
+{% meta height:420 %}
 {% embed_file editor/custom-font-size-tool/main.jsx preview %}
-{% embed_file editor/custom-font-size-tool/myFontSizeTool.jsx %}
+{% embed_file editor/custom-font-size-tool/customFontSize.jsx %}
 {% endmeta %}

 ## Background Color Tool

-How to create a tool that sets the background color?
+How to create a tool that sets a background color?

 ## Font Color Tool

-How to create a tool that apply`s the font color?
+How to create a tool that sets a color?

 ## Clear Format Tool

-How to create a tool that clears the format?
+How to create a tool that clears the inline formatting?

 ### Solution

 This example show how to add the background color, font color and clear format tools:

-{% meta id:index height:760 %}
+{% meta height:420 %}
 {% embed_file editor/custom-tools/main.jsx preview %}
 {% embed_file editor/custom-tools/backgroundColorTool.jsx %}
 {% embed_file editor/custom-tools/clearAll.jsx %}